NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-But barracks would refuse to let you use 'scout-type' inside the commands you want to, since it would tell you the constant is a number and not a parameter containing the unit line.
+But Barracks would refuse to let you use 'scout-type' inside the commands you want to, since it would tell you the constant is a number and not a parameter containing the unit line.

 #### Parameters